Gabrielsalen/Gabrielsalen/README.md

 - ⚡ Fun fact: ...
 -->

 Hey my name is Gabriel.
-I am 16 years old and attend ACS amman in 11th grade.
-I am a big football fan and have been supporting arsenal fc for my whole life.
-I play video games like FIFA, GTA, Call of duty, 2k and more.
+I am 16 years old and attend __ACS amman__ in 11th grade.
+I am a big football fan and have been supporting *arsenal fc* for my whole life.
+I play ~~video games~~ like FIFA, GTA, Call of duty, 2k and more.
+Here is one of arsenals best seasons in the prremier league: https://www.youtube.com/watch?v=Z41Um_rDbVw